Conan O'Brien Needs a Friend: Main episodes

-The podcast episodes opens with the guests stating their names and saying, "I feel _ about being Conan O'Brien's friend" in which they state their feelings about their respective friendships with Conan, intercut with guitar music by Jimmy Vivino.
+The core series of the podcast opens with the guests stating their names and saying, "I feel _ about being Conan O'Brien's friend" in which they state their feelings about their respective friendships with Conan, intercut with guitar music by Jimmy Vivino.
 This is followed by the show's theme music, "We're Going to Be Friends" by The White Stripes.
 The majority of the podcast is then a casual interview between O'Brien and the guest.

 Sona Movsesian, O'Brien's long-time personal assistant, and Matt Gourley, the podcast's producer, serve as sidekicks.
 Many of the episodes feature O'Brien periodically reading ads, sometimes introduced as a segment called "Conan O'Brien Pays Off the Mortgage on His Beach House".
 To close out the podcast, conversations largely unrelated to the preceding interview are featured, with O'Brien, Movsesian, and Gourley discussing topics including minor workplace squabbles, the success of the podcast, O'Brien's idiosyncrasies, or listeners' messages.